Morritts - Reef Resort Snorkeling

 The 9th most popular snorkel dive spot in Grand Cayman.

-The protective fringe reef is located roughly 700 feet offshore and is accessible by swimming, kayaks and tour boats.
-However, within the reef, the waters are known for strong currents and surges so all snorkelers need to exercise extreme care.
+While there is a protective fringe reef about 700 feet offshore, these East End waters are known for strong currents and surges so all snorkelers need to exercise extreme care.
 Matter of fact, every year there are several drownings due to the difficult conditions are you head offshore.
-Definitely use a diver-down flag and snorkel with a buddy.
+In addition, there are a variety of watersports activities inside the reef, so definitely use a diver-down flag and snorkel with a buddy.

-The most popular snorkeling spot for beginners and families tends to be near the Morritts Resort pier.
-The co-located Tortuga Divers rents snorkel gear and can provide advice.
+If the drift dive seems a little much for you, you’ll find many beginners and families exploring the water under the Morritts pier where fish catching food from the pier have been hanging out.
+Unfortunately, neither the Morritts pier or the Wyndham Reef Resort pier have ladders down to the water, which is a six foot drop.
+The Tortuga Divers shop near the pier does rent snorkel gear and can provide advice.
 The shallow area right around the pier has scattered coral formations with sea fans and plenty of reef fish which the kids will enjoy.
-There is also good snorkeling to be found to the right and to the left of the pier, with the right side being better.
-There is a man-made boat channel from the pier out to the fringe reef.
-This channel does have a strong current and needs to be given a wide berth.
+There is good snorkeling to be found to the right and to the left of the pier, with the right side being better.

-After a long day of snorkeling at East End Reef Resort, you might want to grab a cool, refreshing drink at Tukka Beach Bar centrally located midway down the East End, or head to Eagle Rays Dive Bar at Compass Point Resort.
+After a long day of snorkeling, you might want to grab a cool, refreshing drink at Tukka Beach Bar centrally located midway down the East End, or head to Eagle Rays Dive Bar at Compass Point Resort.

 To reach the snorkeling on Grand Cayman Island by air, you will fly into the Owen Roberts International Airport (GCM).
 There are regular flights from Houston, Dallas and Miami.
 Once on Grand Cayman Island, the snorkeling dive sites are easily accessed by renting either a scooter or jeep, both of which are common means of transportation on the island.
 There is also a public bus that covers most regions of the island.
 When departing the Cayman Islands, there is a departure tax of $37.50USD.
 This tax may be included in the airline ticket, but you will want to verify in advance.

-Overall, East End is the 9th most popular snorkel dive spot of all 25 snorkeling dives in Grand Cayman.
-Several of the better snorkeling spots are nearby East End including Queens Monument, Barefoot Beach and Anchor Point.
+Overall, Morritts - Reef Resort is the 9th most popular snorkel dive spot of all 24 snorkeling dives in Grand Cayman.
+Several of the better snorkeling spots are nearby Morritts - Reef Resort including Queens Monument, South Channel Garden, Sunrise-Noon-Sunset, Barefoot Beach and Anchor Point.